-10. DURATION OF PROGRAMME
+10. DURATION OF PROGRAMMES

-These are guiding principles regarding the duration of programmes unless specified differently in the Faculty Rules and Regulations.
+These are guiding principles regarding the duration of programmes, unless specified differently in the Faculty Rules and Regulations.

-- 10.1 The minimum duration of a programme is in accordance with the HEQSF and HEMIS requirements. - 10.2 The maximum duration of a full-time contact programme is as indicated in Table 3 Duration of Programmes. - 10.3 For any contact programme offered part time, one additional year may be added to the maximum duration of that contact programme, i.e. one year may be added to the duration as in Column C. - 10.4 The maximum duration of the distance (fully online) programmes offered by UJ is as stipulated in Column D. The maximum duration of an online programme allows for one additional year (12 months where applicable) in comparison to the maximum period of the contact programme. - 10.5 Apart from master's and doctoral programmes, the duration of contact programmes is inclusive of any interruption of studies unless approval is granted prior to the interruption by the faculty. - (a) For all qualifications up to NQF Level 8 the maximum period is inclusive of interruption of studies. - (b) For master's and doctoral qualifications, the maximum period excludes an interruption of studies.
-A request for an interruption of study will only be granted in exceptional circumstances and must be approved prior to interruption of studies as stipulated in the Higher Degrees Policy. - 10.6 Students who fail to complete the programme within the maximum period will be allowed to continue with the programme only if granted special permission by the Executive Dean on recommendation of the relevant HOD or the faculty's Examination or Assessment Committee.
+- 10.1 The minimum duration of a programme is in accordance with the HEQSF and HEMIS requirements. - 10.2 The maximum duration of a full-time contact programme is as indicated in Table 3 in Column D. - 10.3 The maximum duration of a part-time contact programme is as indicated in Table 3 in Column E. - 10.4 The maximum duration of the distance (fully online) programmes offered by UJ is as stipulated in Column F. The maximum duration of an online programme allows for one additional year (12 months where applicable) in comparison to the maximum period of the contact programme. - 10.5 Apart from master's and doctoral programmes, the duration of contact programmes is inclusive of any interruption of studies unless approval is granted prior to the interruption by the faculty. - (a) For all qualifications up to NQF Level 8 the maximum period is inclusive of interruption of studies. - (b) For master's and doctoral qualifications, the maximum period excludes an interruption of studies.
+A request for an interruption of study will only be granted in exceptional circumstances and must be approved prior to interruption of studies as stipulated in the Higher Degrees Policy. - 10.6 Students who fail to complete the programme within the maximum period will be allowed to continue with the programme only if granted special permission by the Executive Dean on recommendation of the relevant HOD or the faculty's Examination or Assessment Committee. - Maximum duration of study for distance education programmes (carousel model and non-carousel): While the carousel model is designed to allow students to interrupt their studies for one or more modules, thus providing the student with flexibility, it is important to bear in mind that each programme has a maximum duration of study, as indicated in Table 3: Duration of Programmes.

-- 10.7 Maximum duration of study for distance education programmes (carousel model and non-carousel): While the carousel model is designed to allow students to interrupt their studies for one or more modules, thus providing the student with flexibility, it is important to bear in mind that each programme has a maximum duration of study, as indicated in Table 3 Duration of Programmes. - 10.8 For the purposes of calculating the duration taken to complete a distance (fully online) programme or a master's by research, the number of months will be utilised where applicable. - 10.9 Table 3 stipulates the maximum periods of enrolment for full-time and part-time study.
+- 10.8 For the purposes of calculating the duration taken to complete a distance (fully online) programme or a master's by research, the number of months will be utilised where applicable. - 10.9 Table 3 stipulates the maximum periods of enrolment for full-time and part-time study.
 For distance (fully online) master's and doctoral programmes, the maximum periods are calculated in terms of the months a student is registered.
 The month in which a student registers or completes the studies will count as a full month.
 Should re-registration be required due to resubmission of a minor dissertation or dissertation or thesis, this extended period will be included in the calculation of the registration period.